savinshynu/AudioShield/README.md

 # AudioShield
-Using deep learning to detect deefake audio data
+Using deep learning to detect deepfake audio data